 Necessary things to know before Off-boarding an employee

-The off-boarding process is never easy, as it is hard for employees to say goodbye to their co-workers and for HR it is rigid to balance employee exit and recruit the off-boarding employee’s replacement.
-There are many phases in a rigorous off-boarding process that outline all of the rules that must be followed when the employee leaves the company, ensuring that there are no loose ends.
+The off-boarding process is never easy, as it is hard for employees to say goodbye to their co-workers, and for HR it is rigid to balance employee exit and recruit the off-boarding employee’s replacement.
+Many phases in a rigorous off-boarding process outline all of the rules that must be followed when the employee leaves the company, ensuring that there are no loose ends.

 So, what is the employee off-boarding process in HR?

-The employee Off-boarding process in HR means parting an employee from the company through employee’s dismissal, firing, or retirement.
+The employee Off-boarding process in HR means parting an employee from the company through the employee’s dismissal, firing, or retirement.
+Though off-boarding an employee has many pros, it can also come with cons if not done correctly.

 Don’t worry!
 WebHR is sharing necessary things to know before the Off-boarding of an employee.